matrix-org/synapse/INSTALL.md

   `tls_private_key_path` lines under the `TLS` section.
 You can either point these settings at an existing certificate and key, or you can enable Synapse's built-in ACME (Let's Encrypt) support.
 Instructions for having Synapse automatically provision and renew federation certificates through ACME can be found at [ACME.md](docs/ACME.md).
+If, alternatively, you wish to delegate a TLS certificate from another domain see the Well Known guide at [well_known.md](docs/well_known.md)

 ## Registering a user